Urban Habitat Awards Criteria: Single Site & District/Master Plan Scales

 Note: Projects are considered for two levels of recognition: (1) “Award of Excellence” winners, based on the online submission, (2) all “Award of Excellence” winners then go forward to live presentation judging at the annual innovation conference, for consideration of the category winner overall.

 These two awards acknowledge that the impact of a tall building is far wider than just the building itself, and recognize significant contributions to the urban realm in connection with tall buildings.
 Submissions are judged and awarded across two scales: “Single Site” and “District/Master Plan.”
 All projects should demonstrate a positive contribution to the surrounding environment, add to the social sustainability of both their immediate and wider settings, and represent design influenced by context, both environmentally and culturally.
+The winning projects must also exhibit processes and/or innovations that have added to the profession of urban design and enhance the cities and the lives of their inhabitants.

 - “Single Site” submissions should consider a specific, defined site area where the interface between tall building and urban realm is exemplary.